xiangp126/Let-Tmux/README.md

 ......

-We see it used ++ /usr/bin/pkg-config --libs ncurses so we name this pc file ncurses.pc, not libncurses.pc.
+We see it used '++ /usr/bin/pkg-config --libs ncurses' so we name this pc file ncurses.pc, not libncurses.pc.
 ```